 Calculating Withholding More Accurately

 You can use the number to see what the tax impact will be on your next paycheck when you've figured out your withholding.
-Plug your newly calculated withholding allowances into a payroll calculator.
+Plug your newly calculated withholding information into a payroll calculator.
 Make sure you have a recent pay stub handy so that you can use your actual income amounts.

 Calculating Your Total Withholding for the Year